noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 - aka instance diagrams
 - depicts snapshots of instances of objects in a system at a point in time
-  - i.e. to visual the state of a system at a specific point in time
+  - i.e. to visualize the state of a system at a specific point in time
   - as opposed to modeling classes, interfaces, etc, you are modeling specific manifestations of these objects
 - only represent the structural aspect of instances
   - thus you shouldnt list any methods when detailing the slots/attributes